What would be possible if…

 - We aligned policies and practices that were rooted in how children develop?

-The Pathways to Grade-Level Reading (Pathways) initiative is all about possibility.
+The NC Pathways to Grade-Level Reading (Pathways) initiative is all about possibility.
 This collaborative of diverse leaders is building on North Carolina’s history of innovation and success to reach for a bold vision:

 All North Carolina children, regardless of race, ethnicity or socioeconomic status, are reading on grade-level by the end of third grade, and all children with disabilities achieve expressive and receptive communication skills commensurate with their developmental ages, so that they have the greatest opportunity for life success.